composer/composer/doc/articles/authentication-for-private-packages.md

 ## Authentication using the COMPOSER_AUTH environment variable

-> **Note:** Using this method also has security implications.
+> **Note:** Using the command line environment variable method also has security implications.
-> Credentials passed using command line environment variables will most likely be stored in memory,
+> These credentials will most likely be stored in memory,
 > and on be persisted to a file like ```~/.bash_history```(linux) or ```ConsoleHost_history.txt```
-> (Powershell on Windows) when closing a session.
+> (PowerShell on Windows) when closing a session.

 The final option to supply Composer with credentials is to use the ```COMPOSER_AUTH``` environment variable.
+These variables can be either passed as command line variables or set in actual environment variables.
 Read more about the usage of this environment variable [here](../03-cli.md#COMPOSER_AUTH).

 # Authentication methods